Components

 Focus Preservation

 morphdom is configured to preserve focus state.
 If the user is typing in an input field and a re-render occurs, the input retains focus and cursor position.
-Attributes (like class) are still updated, but the value property is left alone for the active element.

 What Triggers a Re-render